Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Numerical Results

 \subsection{Sensing SNR maximization}

-We have first tested the sensing SNR maximization capabilities of Algorithm~1.
+We will first test the sensing SNR maximization capabilities of Algorithm~1.
 Fig. \ref{legitimate} shows that $\rho$ is a monotonically increasing function of the number of iterations $t$ and convergence is reached in $20$ iterations.
-Unsurprisingly, a larger RIS size allows us to reflect more energy towards the target, resulting in a higher $\rho$.
-There are diminishing returns in increasing $N$: when $N$ goes from $15$ to $20$, the final value of $\rho$ increases by $5$\,dB whereas when $N$ goes from $20$ to $25$ the increase is halved.
-Fig. \ref{legitimate} shows the impact of clustered pixel failures \cite{taghvaee2020error} onto Algorithm~1: We notice that this kind of failure does not alter the maximization trend, but leads to convergence to a lower $\rho$-value.
-For example, a big phase bias magnitude of $\pi/3$ attains a $\rho$ value only $2$\,dB lower than the one obtained with a perfectly functioning RIS, giving our algorithm a certain degree of resilience.
+A larger RIS size allows us to reflect more energy towards the target, resulting in a higher $\rho$.
+There are diminishing returns in increasing $N$.
+When $N$ goes from $15$ to $20$, the final value of $\rho$ increases by $5$\,dB, whereas when $N$ goes from $20$ to $25$ the increase is halved.
+Fig. \ref{legitimate} shows the impact of clustered-biased pixel failures \cite{taghvaee2020error} onto Algorithm~1.
+This kind of failure does not alter the maximization trend, but leads to convergence to a lower $\rho$-value.
+For example, a big phase bias magnitude of $\pi/3$ attains a $\rho$ value only $2$\,dB lower than the one obtained with a perfectly functioning RIS, showing that nonideal hardware can be tolerated by the system.